-The Transportation Analysis Framework (second editions of the TAF) and Transportation Analysis under CEQA (TAC) are intended to guide California Environmental Quality Act (CEQA) transportation impact analysis for projects on the State Highway System (SHS) as part of the California Environmental Quality Act (CEQA) process.
-The California Department.
-They include clarifications and updates to the guidance published over the last four years in bulletins and Hot Topics on the SB 743 Implementation Resources webpage hosted by the Director's Office of Transportation (Sustainability.
-Caltrans) has prepared these documents to guide implementation of Senate Bill (SB) 743 (Steinberg, 2013).
+The second editions of the TAF and TAC are intended to guide California Environmental Quality Act (CEQA) transportation impact analysis for projects on the SHS.
+They include clarifications and updates to the guidance published over the last four years in bulletins and Hot Topics on the SB 743 Implementation Resources webpage hosted by the Director's Office of Sustainability.
+Caltrans prepared these documents to guide implementation of Senate Bill (SB) 743 (Steinberg, 2013).
 The TAF and TAC establish Caltrans guidance on how to analyze induced travel associated with transportation projects and how to determine impact significance under CEQA, respectively.
 These documents guide transportation impact analysis for projects on the SHS only.
-The non-capacity-increasing maintenance projects like re-paving and filling potholes are unaffected, as are many safety improvements, including traffic calming measures to slow traffic, and transportation projects that create facilities for pedestrians and cyclists and transit projects.
+The non-capacity-increasing maintenance projects like re-paving and filling potholes are unaffected, as are many safety improvements including traffic calming measures to slow traffic, and transportation projects that create facilities for pedestrians and cyclists and transit projects.

-In response to a high level The first editions of interest in the guidance from Caltrans' transportation partners, climateTAF and environmental advocatesTAC were released in September 2020 and othersunderwent extensive discussions and reviews.
-For the first editions, Caltrans has hosted a total of 130 meetings with stakeholders and provided a 60-day informal feedback period on the draft documents.
+The first editions of the TAF and TAC were released in September 2020 and underwent extensive discussions and reviews.
+For the first editions, Caltrans hosted a total of 130 meetings with stakeholders and provided a 60-day informal feedback period on the draft documents.
 Statewide outreach events included two external webinars attended by over 850 participants and three external technical roundtables attended by more than 150 participants.
-These Caltrans events were supplemented by OPR's webinar and "Office Hours" outreach which reached over 3,500 participants.
-Additionally, Caltrans met regularly through the guidance development process with key stakeholders including the Selfhelp Counties Coalition, the ClimatePlanClimate Plan coalition, and the Rural Counties Task Force.
+These Caltrans events were supplemented by OPR's webinar and "Office Hours" outreach which reached over 3,500 Additionally, Caltrans met regularly through the guidance development process with key stakeholders including the Self-help Counties Coalition, the Climate Plan coalition, and the Rural Counties Task Force.
 Caltrans received feedback on the drafts from 37 agencies including counties, cities, and MPOs as well as from consultants, advocates, coalitions, and other state agencies.
 Throughout the process, a small number of controversial issues stood out.
-To address the difference of opinions around key technical issues, Caltrans convened an expert panel of academics and practitioners through UCthe University of California, Berkeley Tech Transfer.
+To address the difference of opinions around key technical issues, Caltrans convened an expert panel of academics and practitioners through the University of California, Berkeley Tech Transfer.
 The panel chair presented the group's conclusions to stakeholders at a virtual Technical Roundtable prior to finalizing the group's recommendations.
-Caltrans and state partners have accepted the panel's recommendations, which are reflected in the guidance documents.
+Caltrans and state partners accepted the panel's recommendations, which are reflected in the guidance documents.
 The Caltrans TAF and TAC guidance documents reflect a cultural shift for how Caltrans interprets, analyzes, and mitigates transportation impacts.
 This shift impacts the entire project delivery process and shapes the future of California's transportation system.
 These documents reflect the best available analytical tools and guidance.